MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 T: I know people who've had that and I'm always like, "Wow."
 Sometimes through drugs and I'm like, "Wow, well, I'm glad I didn't have to do THAT to get there!"
 {: .interviewee }

 A: Yeah, no kidding.
 What about relaxation?
-What makes you emphasize that as your key points?
+What makes you emphasize that as one of your key points?
 {: .interviewer }

 T: <span class="important">I think when your mind is focused and relaxed, you can let more of yourself through</span>, you know.
 You're not uptight about what's going to happen, or pre-thinking what's going to happen, necessarily, even if it's set music, if it's something that's pre-decided or prearranged, you've got to be in the moment.
 You can't be thinking, "Oh, here it comes!
 That part... oh geez! [laughs] *makes Groan noise*"